rothlab/tileseqMave/README.md

 Among the output of tileseq_mutcount, you will find a subdirectory with a name following the pattern `<tag>_<timestamp>_mut_count/`, where `<timestamp>` indicates the date and time of execution, for example: `mthfr_2020-02-20-11-15-49_mut_count/`.
 This `*mut_count` subdirectory will serve as the input for the next step.
 It contains individual count files for each sequencing sample.
 So you may want to move it to the top level of your project directory.

 ### Joining variant counts and computing marginal frequencies
 In this step, we will collate the counts from the individual sequencing samples, organize them by variant and condition/replicate, and translate the called variants to protein level.
-This step is performed by `joinCounts.R` module.
+This step is performed by `joinCounts` module.
 By default, it will look for the parameter sheet JSON file and the `*mut_count` directory in your current working directory and automatically proceed from there.
 However the command has a number of arguments that allow for more flexibility:

 ```
-usage: joinCounts.R [--] [--help] [--srOverride] [--covOverride]
+usage: tsm joinCounts [--] [--help] [--srOverride] [--covOverride]
        [--silent] [--workspace WORKSPACE] [--input INPUT]
        [--output OUTPUT] [--parameters PARAMETERS] [--logfile LOGFILE]
        [--cores CORES]